radiantlogic-v8/documentation-new/documentation/operations-guide/05-inter-cluster-management.md

 The basis for determining what is out-of-sync is determined in one of two ways:

 - The first data source passed to the utility in the -d property is the one considered as the base, up-to-date image with which the image from the second data source is compared against.

 - The timestamp passed in the -x property determines which new or deleted entries should apply to each store.

 Both stores must be accessible and defined in the base DN of the LDAP data sources when the command is executed.
 You need one LDAP data source per cluster.
-Resync-util.bat (resync- util.sh on Linux) is located at <RLI_HOME>/bin/advanced.
+Resync-util.bat (resync-util.sh on Linux) is located at <RLI_HOME>/bin/advanced.

 ### Usage